Robert42/cairo_xcb_alpha_test/README.md

 This tutorial serves an a small introduction into creating a transparent window with xcb and drawing with cairo into it.

-# Step 1: Create XCB Window
+# 1 Create XCB Window

+## 1.1 Connect to X11 server

 XCB is a thin wrapper over the X11 protocol.
 The X11 protocol is a client/server model, where the operating systems window manager is the server and your application the client.